profolsen/Footnote/README.md

     <td>down val</td>
     <td>0xB</td>
     <td>val = 1:<br><nobr>x&nbspy...&nbsp->&nbspy&nbspx...</nobr><br>val = 2:<br><nobr>x&nbspy&nbspz...&nbsp->&nbspy&nbspz&nbspx...</nobr></td>
     <td>This instruction moves the top element on the stack val levels deep into the stack.
-The argument val can take on any positive integer value including 0, but for reasons of space, the effects on the stack are only shown for the cases when val = 1 and val = 2.</td>
+The argument val can take on any nonnegative integer value including 0, but for reasons of space, the effects on the stack are only shown for the cases when val = 1 and val = 2.</td>
     </tr>
     <tr>
     <td>undefined</td>